Starlink Dimensions-Dish, Mast, Cable [Everything]

 Starlink Round/Circular (Gen 1) Dish Dimensions

-Starlink round Dish (Gen 1) Diameter
+Starlink Circular Dish (Gen 1) Diameter

-Starlink round Dish (Gen 1) Diameter
+Starlink Circular Dish (Gen 1) Diameter

 The Starlink round dish (Gen 1) has a diameter of 23.2".